EDI Software Evaluation Guideline

-When evaluating an EDI product, one must expect the basic functions to be included (as part of the features of the product) that are essential for exchanging EDI files between one another.
-Basic features of an EDI product are:
+When evaluating an EDI product, one must expect the basic functions to be included (as part of the features of the product) that are essential for exchanging EDI files with your trading partner.
+Basic features of an EDI software are:

 The limitations of the product must be determined before purchasing it to avoid future problems.
 The performance of the product must meet all your present expectations.
 Also, one should try to be aware of the vendor's vision and future plans of the product to compare if it is parallel to your own, so that you can determine if your future requirements would be met.